JohanSchott/impurityModel/README.md

 - Johan Jönsson (@johanjoensson): Implementented the entire DMFT cycle in the fork https://github.com/johanjoensson/impurityModel.
 Also developed the related repo: https://github.com/johanjoensson/rspt2spectra
 - Felix Sorgenfrei (@fesorg): First author in [publication](https://journals.aps.org/prb/abstract/10.1103/PhysRevB.109.115126) using the impurityModel repo.
 Has also made the related repo: https://github.com/fesorg/Tutorial-X-ray-from-RSPt
 - Patrik Thunström (@patrikthunstrom): Involved in discussions about computational algorithms, reported bugs, and has provided theoretical knowledge and inspiration.
-- Petter Säterskog (@kpws): Written some of the initial key functionalities.
+- Petter Säterskog (@PetterSaterskog): Written some of the initial key functionalities.
 - Christian Häggström (@kalvdans): Has provided valuable reviews on PRs.
 - Mébarek Alouani: Has provided theoretical knowledge and inspiration.
 - Olle Eriksson: Has provided theoretical knowledge and inspiration.